cityofaustin/hack-austin/500 Cities Census Tract level/README.md

 ### 500 Cities Census Tract level

-The directory contains the data behind https://chronicdata.cdc.gov/500-Cities/500-Cities-Census-Tract-level-Data-GIS-Friendly-Fo/k86t-wghb.
+The directory contains data from the Centers for Disease Control and Prevention (CDC), Division of Population Health, Epidemiology and Surveillance Branch.
+The data can be found on the CDC Open Data portal: https://chronicdata.cdc.gov/500-Cities/500-Cities-Census-Tract-level-Data-GIS-Friendly-Fo/k86t-wghb.
 The data file `500 Cities- Census Tract-level Data500 Cities Census Tract level Data_GIS Friendly Format.csv` contains the following variables:

 Column Name | Description
 ---|---------